 Year 9 student Lauren Brewer who was actively involved with planting trees and also created the video for the ResourceSmart application said “To know that you have helped the environment while having fun and making new friends along the way is great.
 We will all be able to go back there in 20 years and say ‘look what we did, we helped make a difference”.

 Communities For Nature, Brooker Park, Warragul

-St Paul’s is leading a multi-partner community project at the Warragul campus which will improve, through revegetation and education activities, the quality and connectivity of threatened species habitat in a section of Hazel Creek which runs through popular Brooker Park.
+St Paul’s is leading a multi-partner community project at the Warragul Campus that will improve, through revegetation and education activities, the quality and connectivity of threatened species habitat in a section of Hazel Creek that runs through popular Brooker Park.
 St Paul’s has been successful in receiving a State Government Grant under the Communities For Nature Funding Program.

 In July 2015 students from the Early Learning Centre, Junior School and Secondary School in Warragul took part in a tree planting day where a total of 700 trees were planted with assistance from the St Paul’s teaching staff and representatives from the Baw Baw Shire Council.